GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 #### 1. Access Control (IAM)

-developer_test can see:
+Developer_test can see:
 - Dev database
 - Dev S3 buckets
-developer_test CANNOT see:
+Developer_test CANNOT see:
 - Production database
 - Finance records
 - Customer data
 Result: Confidentiality maintained through least privilege

 #### 2. Encryption

-Data at rest (stored):
+Data at rest (stored): Files encrypted

-Files encrypted
 Hacker gets file: Can't read it (encrypted!)

-Data in transit (moving):
+Data in transit (moving): HTTPS encryption

-HTTPS encryption
 Hacker intercepts: Can't read it (encrypted!)

 #### 3. Passwords & MFA

-Password:

-Only YOU know it
-Proves you are who you say
+Password: Only YOU know it, Proves you are who you say

-MFA:

-Password + phone
+MFA: Password + phone
 Even if password stolen: Need phone too
 Double protection!

 #### 4. Audit Logs (CloudTrail)
 Who accessed what?
 When did they access it?
 What did they do?
 If confidentiality broken:

-Can prove: "Admin user at 3:15 PM accessed customer data"
+- Can prove: "Admin user at 3:15 PM accessed customer data"

-Can trace: Who, what, when
+- Can trace: Who, what, when

-Can respond: Delete that user
+- Can respond: Delete that user

-### Confidentiality in Your Work
+### Confidentiality in my Work

-**IAM Users You Created:**
+**IAM Users i Created:**

 **developer_test:**
 -  Can see: Dev database, dev S3